ACLS Certification - Official Site | Powered by CPR.com

 • RHYTHM: regular

-• P WAVE: absent
+• P WAVE: often not visible or buried

 • PR INTERVAL: cannot be measured